 - Next, right-click on that CMD icon, go to Shortcut > Advanced > Tick on Run as Administrator > Click OK.

 That’s it.
 You have now successfully created a CMD shortcut.
 Now you could directly execute the below commands without every time having to run it as Admin.
 With that said, here are some of the other useful Windows Command Prompt tricks.
 On that note, take the help of our guide to use the command history feature on Windows 10.

 The next on the list of useful Windows Command Prompt tricks could be used to get complete information about your PC.
 It is quite difficult to get a hold of various system information.
 Although you might remember your laptop’s RAM and ROM, the Model Number, BIOS Number, and Network Cards details are something one doesn’t necessarily remember.
 This is where the systeminfo command will come in handy.
 Apart from the above-mentioned information, you could also find the Product ID, OS version, Boot Device number, and other related details.

 Getting network information has never been this easy.
 Due to this useful Windows Command Prompt tricks that include the ipconfig command, you could various networking information like your current IP Address, Subnet Makeway, Default gateway, IPv4 and IPv6 address and so much more.
 We already have a detailed guide on managing wireless networks on Windows 10 using the command prompt.
 Please refer to the guide to know more about the said topic.

-Another pretty useful addition to the list of useful Windows Command Prompt tricks, you could restart, hibernate, shutdown or perform other related functions, right from the Command window itself.
-Here are the list of commands and its intended functions:
+Another pretty useful addition to the list of useful Windows Command Prompt tricks, you could restart, hibernate, shut down, or perform other related functions, right from the Command window itself.
+Here is the list of commands and their intended functions: